vitoriaob/School-Projects/README.md

 # School-Projects

-Please do not plagiarize.
-Plagiarism is crime.
+These are some projects I coded during the semesters in Computer Software Engineering major.

 If you need any explanation on my codes please message baldanvitoria@gmail.com